Sonalighode/SynthoSphere/README.md

 ```

-Refer the description below for the understanding of the case assignments:
+Refer to the description below for an understanding of the case assignments:

 ![image](https://github.com/Sonalighode/SynthoSphere/assets/125658017/089ef9b0-4cc0-48b5-9ed7-a0d5202d2553)